Mateo Flores (runner): 1952 Boston Marathon

 On April 19, 1952, Guamuch participated in the Boston Marathon, a major international racing event.
 He took the lead from his countryman Luis H. Velasquez after the first ten miles, and, against any predictions, finished ahead of U.S. competitor Victor Dyrgall by almost five minutes, recording a time of 2 hours, 31 minutes, and 53 seconds.
 His record remained as a national record for Guatemala for seventeen years, until November 5, 1969, when it was broken by Julio Quevedo.

 Honors and awards

-The Boston achievement made Guamuch a sports icon in his country, and the Guatemalan government paid him tribute by renaming the national stadium in Guatemala City to Estadio Nacional Mateo Flores.
-He was treated as a national hero by the Guatemalan government, which also awarded him the Order of the Quetzal (the nation's highest civilian honor).
+The Boston achievement made Guamuch a sports icon in his country, and the Guatemalan government honored him by renaming the national stadium in Guatemala City to Estadio Nacional Mateo Flores.
+He was treated as a national hero by the Guatemalan government, which also awarded him the Order of the Quetzal, the nation's highest civilian honor.

 Life after retirement

-Guamuch became a Professor of physical education after his retirement.
-He was also been a golf caddie working at the Guatemala Country Club and occasional player.
+Guamuch became a professor of physical education after his retirement.
+He was also a golf caddie working at the Guatemala Country Club and occasional player.
 He was a practicing Roman Catholic.
+He moved to Los Angeles, CA and lived there for several years.
+He moved back to Guatemala City prior to his death.